ChainAgnostic/CAIPs/CAIPs/caip-21.md

 ### ERC20 Asset Namespace

 The asset namespace is called "erc20" as in [ERC20](https://eips.ethereum.org/EIPS/eip-20).
-It reference erc20 tokens in the eip155 namespace (see CAIP3).
+It reference erc20 tokens in the EVM namespace (see CAIP3).

 #### Asset Reference Definition